dftbplus/recipes/docs/linresp/no-titania.rst

    :alt: NO-TiO2 cluster model.

-We would like to compute the absorption spectrum of this complex up to the UV-A region, so that we can observe both near band-gap excitations of TiO2 and ligand-to-substrate charge-transfer (CT) transitions in the visible range.
+We would like to compute the absorption spectrum of this complex up to the UV-A region, so that we can observe both near band-gap excitations of TiO\ :sub:`2` and ligand-to-substrate charge-transfer (CT) transitions in the visible range.
 The challenge here is in the high number of excitations that need to be solved for to cover the desired energy region.
 Specifically, we have to set *NrOfExcitations*